flintlib/flint/doc/source/nmod_mpoly.rst

     Return 1 if the given ``nmod_mpoly_t`` is equal to the constant polynomial with coefficient 1, else return 0.

-.. function:: int nmod_mpoly_is_gen(const nmod_mpoly_t poly, slong i, const nmod_mpoly_ctx_t ctx)

-    Return 1 if the given ``nmod_mpoly_t`` is equal to the `i`-th generator of the polynomial ring, otherwise return 0.
-The generator corresponding to the variable with the most significance corresponds to `i = 0`.
-If `i < 0` the function returns 1 if the polynomial is equal to any generator of the polynomial ring, otherwise it returns 0.

 .. function:: void nmod_mpoly_set_term_ui_ui(nmod_mpoly_t poly, ulong c, const ulong * exp, const nmod_mpoly_ctx_t ctx)